-By default, a tarball install has a var subdirectory where state is stored that in a non-tarball install is stored in /var.
-Cloudera recommends that you reconfigure the tarball install to use an external directory as the /var equivalent (/var or any other directory outside the tarball) so that when you upgrade Cloudera Manager, the new tarball installation can access this state.
-Configure the install to use an external directory for storing state by editing tarball root/etc/default/cloudera-scm-agent and setting the CMF_VAR variable to the location of the /var equivalent.
-If you don't reuse the state directory between different tarball installations, the potential exists for duplicate Cloudera Manager Agent entries to occur in the Cloudera Manager database.
+• By default, a tarball installation has a var subdirectory where state is stored.
+In a non-tarball installation, state is stored in /var.
+Cloudera recommends that you reconfigure the tarball installation to use an external directory as the /var equivalent (/var or any other directory outside the tarball) so that when you upgrade Cloudera Manager, the new tarball installation can access this state.
+Configure the installation to use an external directory for storing state by editing tarball_root/etc/default/cloudera-scm-agent and setting the CMF_VAR variable to the location of the /var equivalent.
+If you do not reuse the state directory between different tarball installations, duplicate Cloudera Manager Agent entries can occur in the Cloudera Manager database.

-Custom Cloudera Manager Users and Directories
+Configuring for a Custom Cloudera Manager User and Custom Directories